-The jeweled figure stood unsteadily, climbed over shattered columns, and disappeared outside.
+The small jeweled figure stood unsteadily, climbed over shattered columns, and disappeared outside.

 Chapter 4 – Tanlray

-Wriggling to adjust my twisted back, I noticed a dark depression at the far end of the ledge, perhaps twenty paces away.
-Trying to ignore the yawning chasm below, my options were limited, and the depression kept calling itself out to me.
+Wriggling to adjust my back, I noticed a dark depression at the far end of the ledge.
+I tried ignoring the chasm below me.

-Sitting back in his chair, eyes closed, Tanlray could still see the skyline of Kend, the shapes of buildings and plazas burnt into his brain.
-The city was immense and overwhelming.
-And so wonderful for his ambitious, daydreaming mind.
+Slouched in his chair, eyes closed, Tan still watched the skyline of Kend, burned forever into his brain.
+Immense and overwhelming, the city was perfect for his ambitious, daydreaming mind.

-“Why, Tanni, this stew isn’t any better than what Nanna makes every day!”
+“Why, Tani, this stew isn’t any better than what Nanna always cooks!”

-Besi’s declaration broke Tanlray’s reverie.
-She was right, the stew was mediocre at best.
-In fact, he had had better in the middle of winter.
-What was the magic, what was the charm that so many of the others were treating this food as though it were the first they’d ever eaten?
+She was right, the stew tasted mediocre at best.
+He’d had better in wintertime.
+What was the magic, what the charm, that so many of the others treated this food as though it were the first they’d ever tasted?